The following definitions and abbreviations, those found in chapter 182-500

-["]Inpatient state-administered program conversion factor" means a dollar amount used as a rate reduced from the inpatient medicaid conversion factor to pay a hospital for inpatient services provided to a client eligible under a state-administered program.
+"Inpatient state-administered program conversion factor" - A DRG conversion factor reduced from the inpatient medicaid DRG conversion factor to pay a hospital for inpatient services provided to a client eligible under a state-administered program.
 The conversion factor is multiplied by a DRG relative weight to pay claims under the DRG payment method.

 "Intermediary" - See "fiscal intermediary."